 Firefighting activities can use any available source of water, such as farm dams and rivers.
 This water is not suitable for drinking, if it enters your water tank do not drink the water.

 If fire retardants have been deposited on your roof, these chemicals should not enter your tank if the down pipes are disconnected.
-Prior to reconnecting your down pipes, hose off the roof catchment area or wait for a heavy rain to prevent possible fire retardant entering your tank.
+Before you reconnect your down pipes, hose off the roof catchment area or wait for a heavy rain.
+This will prevent possible fire retardant entering your tank.

-If fire retardants have entered your water tank, do not drink the water.
+Do not drink the water if fire retardants have entered your water tank.
 High levels of ammonia and sulphate in water will make the water smell terrible and taste salty.
 It will not be suitable as drinking water for humans or animals (pets or livestock).

 Fire retardant contaminated water can still be used for irrigation and firefighting purposes.

 Boiling water does not remove fire retardants or other chemicals from your water.